-In this article, we'll go over the details of dual fuel ranges and review two top-selling models available at under $4,000.
+When you are researching new kitchen ranges, there are many options to consider.
+If you love to cook, a dual fuel range might be the perfect choice.
+In this article, we'll go over the details of dual fuel ranges and review three top-selling models starting at $2,299 MSRP.
 To learn more about gas and electric ranges, check out our range buying guide!

 What You Need to Know about Dual Fuel Ranges